Leece-Qongwani/MP-Personal-Profile/README.md

 Projects: Details of notable projects.
 Resume/CV: Link to view and download resume.
 Contact: Ways to get in touch.

-Folder Structure
+## Folder Structure
 The folder structure of the project is as follows:

-css
-Copy code
 MP-Personal-Profile/
 ├── css/
 │   ├── styles.css